NavyaLingampalli/LSRE-NavyaLingampalli/Seminars/Seminarnotes.md

 The main difference between article [5] and [6] is that the authors of [6] included the cost dependencies among QR and both the articles helps to consider quality requirements and also describe the practical application of QUPER model in different companies.

+Summary of article [7]:

+The authors of this paper mainly concentrated on the market-driven requirements engineering and describes an industrial process called REPEAT (Requirement Engineering ProcESs At Telelogic) which incorporates continuous requirements elicitation and prioritisation together with expert cost estimation as a basis for release planning.
+This process is enacted by the Swedish CASE-tool vendor Telelogic AB which is a fast growing company with 180 employees and more than 600 worldwide customers.
+This process is used in-house at Telelogic for eliciting, selecting and maintaining requirements on the product family called Telelogic Tau which is a software development environment for real-time systems.

+REPEAT process:
+REPEAT is a process which manages the requirements throughout a release cycle and covers important requirements engineering activities such as requirement elicitation, documentation and validation.
+The actors involved in this process include:
+1. Requirements Management Group (RQMG)
+2. Issuer
+3. Customers and users
+4. Requirements teams
+5. Construction team
+6. Test team
+7. Expert and
+8. Requirements Database (RQDB)
+The RQMG group with the support of experts is responsible for deciding on requirement state transitions.
+The states are
+1. New (Requirement is issued and given an initial priority)
+2. Assigned (Requirement is assigned to an expert for classification)
+3. Classified (Rough estimate of cost and impact are attached)
+4. Rejected (End-state indicating requirement has been rejected)
+5. Selected (Requirement is selected for implementation)
+6. Applied (End-state indicating requirement is implemented and verified) REPEAT is instantised for each release and each instance has duration of 14 months.
+A new product version is released at fixed dates for every 6 months.
+Each REPEAT instance has five different phases separated by milestones.
+Different phases are explained as follows.
+1. Elicitation phase: It includes two activities collection and classification.
+The output of this phase is that the priority, cost and impact estimates are given to the requirements and it enters the classified state and will be further treated in the next phase.
+2. Selection phase: The main goals of this phase are to select which requirements to implement in current release, to specify the requirements in more detail and to validate the requirements document.
+And the output is a requirements document which includes a selected list, detailed specification of all requirements and a non selected list which includes requirements that are postponed to next release.
+3. Change management, construction, verification and conclusion: During change management, the RQMG takes decisions on changing the requirement document caused by new incoming requirements.
+Feedback is given to the issuer on the decisions taken to the change in requirements.
+Construction includes iterative design and implementation process with a weekly build and unit test.
+In verification activity, requirements in selected list are verified against requirements document using requirement based testing method.
+And then the conclusion phase is entered where metrics are collected and final report is written.

+Implementation of this process resulted success rates to the company due to its detailed specification of requirements, classification activity, prioritization etc. However there are many challenges that are identified by the company.
+They include
+1. Overload control
+2. Connecting fragments
+3. Bridging the chasm between elicitation and selection
+4. Long-term product strategy for a diversity of market segments To meet the above challenges and based on the expert surveys, case studies and experiments REPEAT-2 is introduced and the two main techniques which supports this introduction are hierarchical use case modelling and cost value use case prioritization.

 References: